-However I try to keep a spare half gallon of water to wash off before getting into my truck.
+However for the return & exit from the river: I try to keep a spare half gallon of water to wash off before getting into my truck.

 With all the open water, east coast sea breezes and Florida Summer storms one should always use caution in the NMZ-Know your paddle abilities.
 Have a plan!
 I always check the wind forecast before launching into the north Banana River.

 While on the water: Keep an eye out for black (lightning) clouds on the horizon.

 We have had the misfortune to get caught in at least two violent thunderstorms while paddling the NMZ.
 "Exciting to type about-terrible to experience"

 I dwell upon summer storms in the NMZ in my Safety on the IRL page.
 During one such storm we had to shelter from a savage lightning storm resting only a few feet from on of the KSC giant alligators.
 Yes it was that bad of a lightning storm.

 OFF LIMITS AREA of the No Motor Zone

 Besides the restricted area north of the NASA Causeway and both shore lines being restricted areas; there are a few other areas that extend into the river itself.